Can reading help reduce stress?

 Research published in the Journal of Teaching and Learning followed graduate students as they were given 30 minutes of reading, yoga, or humour as ways of coping with stress.
 Stress reduction was determined by a standard survey as well as measures of heart rate and blood pressure.
 At the end of the study, researchers concluded that all three were equally effective.

 1. Reading compels you to be still

 The very act of sitting or lying down and reading a book means your body is at rest.
 Physical stillness (you can’t read while you’re dashing around the house, right?) invokes calm, says Tausig, by allowing your muscles to let go of tension.

 2. It can be a form of meditation

 Reading requires you to focus your mind on what’s right in front of you, says Steven Levine, MD, a board-certified psychiatrist and founder and CEO of Actify Neurotherapies.
 “By engaging the parts of the brain required to read words, comprehend the subject matter, and relate it to personal experience, reading may ‘crowd out’ stress.”
-In short, losing yourself in a story actually may promote a sense of meditative calm.
+In short, losing yourself in a story may promote a sense of meditative calm.

 3. It may ease anxiety

 Becoming absorbed in a book does two things simultaneously: it takes your mind off an anxiety feedback loop when you’re worried about things in your own life that you can’t control (work pressures, financial issues, problems with children or family) - and, if you're reading fiction, it gives you a whole new set of people and places to think about.
 You may find that reading a novel about someone who overcame a problem that makes you anxious helps you feel calmer and more in control.
 At the very least, for the time you’re actually reading your book, “your mind is off whatever’s making you anxious,” says Tausig.